 Grant Hill Multiple Crossovers on Michael Jordan & Scottie Pippen

-I can remember in the early to mid 90’s constantly calling Grant Hill overrated (SMFH).
-The main reason why I felt this way, besides the fact that I was a young teen and a die-hard Penny Hardaway fan, was because of his instant popularity that I didn’t think he deserved yet.
-As a rookie, the future rookie of the year led the NBA in All-Star votes and in his second season the marketed heir apparent to Air Jordan repeated the accomplishment and received more votes than Jordan.
+I can remember in the early to mid 90’s constantly calling Grant Hill overrated.
+The main reason why I felt this way, besides the fact that I was a young and dumb teen with Penny Hardaway posters all over my walls, was because of his instant popularity and praise that I didn’t think he deserved…yet.

-No matter what the point forward did, from showing more versatility than a Scottie Pippen with a 20/9/7 season average to placing behind a prime Shaq and Iverson in the scoring race, I just didn’t want to give him the credit he fully deserved.
+No matter what the poster-making point forward did — from showing more versatility than a Scottie Pippen with a 20/9/7 season average to placing right behind a prime Shaq and Allen Iverson in the scoring race — I just didn’t want to give Hill the credit he fully deserved.

-In his honor, here’s a couple plays showcasing one of the most underrated aspects of Hill’s game on the two hall-of-famers from the Chicago Bulls and a few other unlucky defenders.
-The worse thing about an ankle breaker from Hill is it usually meant a teammate was going to be posterized a second later.
+In his honor, here’s a couple plays showcasing one of the most underrated aspects of Hill’s game, his handles and crossover, on the two hall-of-fame defensive Gods from the Chicago Bulls.

 Before I get to the bonus crossovers, it’s only right that I show you some highlights of Michael Jordan and Pippen shutting down Grant Hill during a 95/96 game and MJ dropping 53 against him and the Pistons.